 About the Document Attestation Process

 If you have been asked to attest your Canadian documents before you send them to India, they will need to go through the Canadian attestation process.
 Note that in Canada the document attestation process is more properly called “document authentication and legalization”.
 The Canadian attestation process, also known as document authentication and legalization, consists of three steps.
-The final step of the process is document attestation at the High Commission of India.
+The final step of the process is document attestation at a diplomatic mission of India in Canada.
 Click below for more information on each of these three steps.